 Use the following pointers to get some ideas:

-It is highly recommended to view the “Viewer Age” and “Viewer Gender” reports in your Video Analytics and the Demographics Report in Google Analytics, to find out the demographic characteristics your existing audience has.
+It is highly recommended to view the “Viewer Age” and “Viewer Gender” reports in your Video Analytics and the Demographics Report in Google Analytics to find out the demographic characteristics your existing audience has.

 Keep all “Unknown” groups checked.
 Removing any of the “unknown” groups will limit your reach.

 Audience Segments – you can use audience segments to define who should see your ads.
-For best practices follow these tips:
+For best practices, follow these tips:

 If you already have a website associated with your channel, target your existing website visitors in your campaigns.
-Showing your video to people that are already familiar with your brand will increase your chances of people viewing and interacting with your video.
+Showing your video to people already familiar with your brand will increase your chances of people viewing and interacting with your video.